Tixierae/graph_2D_CNN/README.md

 # graph_2D_CNN
-Code for the paper 'Classifying graphs as images with Convolutional Neural Networks'.
+Code and data for the paper 'Classifying graphs as images with Convolutional Neural Networks'.

-Code will be uploaded soon.
+Will be uploaded soon.